Sign up for insider tips and health care news

 The Patient Advocate will also be there to do their best that you get the best care, including making sure that your doctors have your full medical information, keep in touch with specialists on call so you’ll have a 2nd and 3rd opinion right away, and also check and double check that nothing is being missed or overlooked in the care of the patient.

-The Patient Advocate Service for hospital/ER/ICU visits is for the member only.
-This service could extend to include immediate family members (for the Extended and VIP tiers), but those family members need to be pre-registered, and we need to have basic health information for those family members (and the hourly rate also applies).
+This service could extend to include immediate family members (only for those enrolled in the Preferred and Executive tiers), but those family members need to be pre-registered, and we need to have basic health information for those family members (and the hourly rate also applies).

 No, we don’t accept insurance in this practice.
 Insurance also doesn’t cover hair restoration treatments.